 Cavs: Kevin Love will not return to game after banging head with Boston’s Tatum

-UPDATE: Cavs say Kevin Love will not return to the game as he continues to be evaluated for a concussion.
+CLEVELAND- The Cavaliers say Kevin Love will not return to the game as he continues to be evaluated for a concussion.

-CLEVELAND- Cavaliers All-Star forward Kevin Love left Game 6 of the Eastern Conference finals after banging heads with Boston’s Jayson Tatum.
+All-Star forward Love left Game 6 of the Eastern Conference finals after banging heads with Boston’s Jayson Tatum.

 Love and Tatum inadvertently collided midway through the quarter and both dropped to the floor.
 Love, who missed a March 28 game at Charlotte with a concussion, immediately raised his arm as if to signal he needed help.